scotws/TaliForth/README.md

 installed starting $C000 instead of $E000.
 This is because py65mon hardcodes the input and output routines at the beginning of $F000 and I'm too lazy to modify them (at the moment).

+## Testing

+There is no automatic or formal test suite available at this time.
+The file docs/testwords.md includes a list of words that will help with some general cases.

 ## Notes for Developers